mkpanfil/BetheFluid/README.md

 BetheFluids
-Provides numerical solutions to the Thermodynamic Bethe Ansatz equations.
+Provides numerical solutions to the Thermodynamic Bethe Ansatz and Generalized Hydrodynamics equations

 We follow the PEP 8 Style guide for Python and the Style guide of numpy.